 Quality Community Objective to be pursued Georgetown- Shallowford Road Dunwoody Village Perimeter Center Winters Chapel Redevelopment Jett Ferry Gateway Tilly Mill Gateway Suburban Neighborhood Multi- Family / Mixed-Use Institutional / Campus Office 1.
 Development Patterns: Traditional neighborhood development patterns should be encouraged, including use of more human scale development, compact development, mixing of uses within easy walking distance of on each other, and facilitating pedestrian activity.
-2. Infill Development Communities: Should maximize the use of existing infrastructure and minimize the conversion of undeveloped land at the urban periphery by encouraging development or redevelopment of sites closer to the downtown or traditional urban core of the community.
-3. Sense of Place: Traditional downtown areas should be maintained as the focal point of the community or, for newer areas where this is not possible, the development of activity centers that serve as community focal points should be encouraged.
-These community focal points should be attractive, mixed-use, pedestrian-friendly places where people choose to gather for shopping, dining, socializing, and entertainment. •
+1 1 1 1 2.
+Infill Development Communities: Should maximize the use of existing infrastructure and minimize the conversion of undeveloped land at the urban periphery by encouraging development or redevelopment of sites closer to the downtown or traditional urban core of the community.
+3. Sense of Place: Traditional downtown areas should be maintained as the focal point • of the community or, for newer areas where this is not possible, the development of activity centers that serve as community focal points should be encouraged.
+These community focal points should be attractive, mixed-use, pedestrian-friendly places where people choose to gather for shopping, dining, socializing, and entertainment.
+1 &gt;

-Quality Community Objective to be pursued Georgetown- Shallowford Road Dunwoody Village Perimeter Center Winters Chapel Redevelopment Jett Ferry Gateway Tilly Mill Gateway Suburban Neighborhood Multi- Family / Mixed-Use Institutional / Campus Office 4.
-Transportation Alternatives: Alternatives to transportation by automobile, including mass transit, bicycle routes, and pedestrian facilities, should be made available in each community.
-Greater use of alternate transportation should be encouraged.
-5. Regional Identity: Each region should promote and preserve a regional "identity," or regional sense of place, defined in terms of traditional architecture, common economic linkages that bind the region together, or other shared characteristics.
-1 6.
-Heritage Preservation: The traditional character of the community should be maintained through preserving and revitalizing historic areas of the community, encouraging new development that is compatible with the traditional features of the community, and protecting other scenic or natural features that are important to defining the community's character.
-7. Open Space Preservation: New development should be designed to minimize the amount of land consumed, and open space should be set aside from development for use as public parks or as greenbelts/wildlife corridors.
-Compact development ordinances are one way of encouraging this type of open space preservation.
+Quality Community Objective to be pursued Georgetown- Shallowford Road Dunwoody Village Perimeter Center Winters Chapel Redevelopment Jett Ferry Gateway Tilly Mill Gateway Suburban Neighborhood Multi- Family / Mixed-Use Institutional / Campus Office

+4. Transportation Alternatives: Alternatives

+to transportation by automobile, including

+mass transit, bicycle routes, and pedestrian

+facilities, should be made available in each

+community.
+Greater use of alternate 4 4 4 4 4

+transportation should be encouraged. ~ ~ ~

+5. Regional Identity: Each region should 7

+promote and preserve a regional "identity," or

+regional sense of place, defined in terms of

+traditional architecture, common economic

+linkages that bind the region together, or other 4 4

+shared characteristics. ~

+6. Heritage Preservation: The traditional

+character of the community should be ,

+maintained through preserving and revitalizing

+historic areas of the community, encouraging

+new development that is compatible with the

+traditional features of the community, and

+protecting other scenic or natural features that

+are important to defining the community's A 4 4 4 4 4

+character. • ~ ~ • •

+7. Open Space Preservation: New

+development should be designed to minimize

+the amount of land consumed, and open

+space should be set aside from development

+for use as public parks or as

+greenbelts/wildlife corridors.
+Compact -

+development ordinances are one way of

+encouraging this type of open space . 🛦 .
+4 . 🛦 . 🛦

+preservation. • ~ ~ ~ ~ ~ •